pingcap/tispark/docs/datasource_api_userguide.md

 2. no data in DataFrame will be written to TiDB successfully, if conflicts exist
 3. no partial changes is visible to other session until commit.

-## Upsert Semantics
+## Replace and insert semantics
-TiSpark only support `Append` SaveMode.
+TiSpark only supports `Append` SaveMode.
+The behavior is controlled by `replace` option.

-`Append` in TiSpark means `upsert`,
+If `replace` is true, then
-1. if primary key exists in db, data will be updated
+* if primary key or unique index exists in db, data will be updated
+* if no same primary key or unique index exists, data will be inserted.

+If `replace` is false, then
+* if primary key or unique index exists in db, data having conflicts expects an expection.
-2. if no same primary key exists, data will be inserted.
+* if no same primary key or unique index exists, data will be inserted.

 | SaveMode | Support | Semantics |
 | -------- | ------- | --------- |